Beyond-Better/bb-mcp-server/examples/chunked-storage-demo/README.md

 # Chunked Storage Demo

-This example demonstrates how to use the `ChunkedTransportEventStore` to handle large MCP messages that exceed Deno KV's 64KB limit.
+This example demonstrates how to use the `TransportEventStoreChunked` to handle large MCP messages that exceed Deno KV's 64KB limit.

 ## Problem Solved